CeON/dataverse/doc/sphinx-guides/source/installation/config.rst

 ApplicationTermsOfUse
 ++++++++++++++++++++++

-Upload an HTML file containing the Terms of Use to be displayed at sign up.
-Supported HTML tags are listed under the :doc:`/user/dataset-management` section of the User Guide.
+Set a Terms of Use text to be displayed at sign up.

-``ApplicationTermsOfUse=@/tmp/apptou.html``

-Unfortunately, in most cases, the text file will probably be too big to upload (>1024 characters) due to a bug.
-A workaround has been posted to https://github.com/IQSS/dataverse/issues/2669
+``ApplicationTermsOfUse=Terms of Use``

 ApiTermsOfUse
 ++++++++++++++